JivSTuban/ojtech-rewritten/memory-bank/productContext.md

 3. **Application Completion**: Number of completed applications
 4. **Employer Satisfaction**: Employer ratings and feedback
 5. **Student Placement**: Number of students successfully placed in positions
+6. **Onboarding Completion**: Percentage of users who complete the onboarding process

 ## Current Limitations

 1. The platform is in active development with ongoing migration from Next.js to React Vite
-2. Some features may not be fully implemented or optimized
+2. Authentication flow has some issues during registration and login
+3. Form components are being converted from hook-based to class-based implementations
+4. Some components still have duplicate import statements causing syntax errors
-3. Integration between frontend and backend may have some gaps
+5. Integration between frontend and backend may have some gaps

 ## Future Enhancements